 There are cases where it is desirable for an organization to be able to run an execution package to update the data in the data warehouse and cubes without having to wait for the scheduled refresh.
-For example, at the end of the month the finance team may post some additional transactions and then want to refresh the data immediately so that the data in the data warehouse is updated and so that reports can be run that reflect the additional transactions.
+For example; at the end of the month, the finance team may post some additional transactions and want to refresh the data immediately, so that the data in the data warehouse is updated and reports can be run that reflect the additional transactions.
 This article will outline how to use the Remote Control utility to allow a business user to run a particular execution package.

 We have two versions of Remote Control available for download.
 Choose the one that matches your version of the DWA platform.
 Remote Control works with both the 32- and 64-bit versions of the software.

 - Remote Control 4.5: Works with JDM versions up to 16.7.3

 - Remote Control 4.6: Works with JDM versions 16.8.4 and above